ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ## Model experimentation

 Additional model testing was conducted to determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.
 The table below summarizes the matrix of experiments that were conducted.
 Model experimentation informed key decisions around which data sources were used, how satellite imagery was selected and processed, and which target variable was used.
-Standard best practices were used to inform hyperparameters tuning for the final model.

 :::{figure} model_experimentation.png
 :label: fig:experiments